melissaboiko/ipacards/README.md

 English pronunciation practice.
 It's available at: https://ankiweb.net/shared/info/115334323 .

-See the file deck_description.md for information.
+See the file deck_description.md for information, and check out the generated/ directory for data tables.